 Let’s discuss it in simpler words.
 A prototype is a basic product version that assists designers or technicians in improving their design.
 If they find any issue, they can fix it before going into large-batch manufacturing.
 So in this context, rapid prototyping CNC also plays its part in prototype machined parts.
-Rapid CNC prototyping delivers the following advantages:
+Professional rapid prototyping cnc machining services deliver the following advantages:

 For a basic understanding for beginners, prototyping is the early stage of rough model production.
 It helps in testing the viability of a design or process.
 Prototype is a beginner step between your initial idea and the final product.